Terms and Conditions for buying goods and services on our website

-Version: 2.0.
-Issue date: 15/6/16
+Version: 3.0.
+Issue date: 10/9/19

 - This cancellation right does not apply in the case of:

-- any products that become mixed inseparably with other items after their delivery;
+- any products that become mixed inseparably with other items after their delivery; or

-- any products that are made to your specifications or are clearly personalised;
+- any products that are made to your specifications or are clearly personalised.

-- where the first day for delivery of any service, whether training or consultancy, falls within a period of 14 days from the day on which the service was purchased, then your right of cancellation does not apply on or after the last business day preceding the first day for delivery of that service.
+- Under this right to cancel, and where the first day for delivery of any service, whether training or consultancy, falls within a period of 14 days from the day on which the contract was established, you must make the cancellation at least one clear day prior to the planned first day of delivery; in other words, your right of cancellation does not apply on or after the last business day preceding the first day for delivery of that service.

 ||End of cancellation period